gigakiller/PointMan-Renderer/README.md

 PointMan-Renderer
 =================

-A massive point cloud renderer by Nathan Marshak and Uriah Baalke.
+A massive WebGL point cloud renderer by Nathan Marshak and Uriah Baalke.